Can I use Release the Grease on a hot engine?

 What tools should I use with it?

-A detailing brush (like our Hog Brushes) is ideal for agitating stubborn grease.
-Follow up with a pressure washer or hose to rinse.
+Detailing brushes (like our Hog Brushes) are ideal for agitating stubborn grease.

 Will it damage rubber hoses or seals?